Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Waiting for Return:**

-    - In this stage, waiting for employees who do not return on requested return date,
+    - In This stage, Waiting for Employees who do not Return on Requested Return Date, If The Employee arrived on Date, Then it will moved to **Return From Vacation** stage.

-      And if the employee arrived then it will moved to **Return from Vacation** stage.
+    - System check the Muqeem status on period of Time.

-    - The system check the Muqeem status on reqularly.
+    - If Employee arrived, Muqeem status will change to valid, Then Vacation Return process will move to **Return From Vacation** stage.

-    - If Employee arrived, muqeem status will change to the valid then vacation return process will move to **Return from Vacation** stage.
+    - Either User complete the request manually or with Employee Check-in process, Then refer to **Return From Vacation** stage.

-    - Either User complete the request manually with employee check-in process, vacation and refer to **Return from Vacation** stage.
+    - **User can move the request to next stage**

       - *In The action field is following to,*